 In Part 1 of this blog, we looked at how the Internet of Things can transform retail experiences for retailers and shoppers alike.
-In this segment, lets look at some of the implementation lookouts so retailers can maximize the adoption and benefits of bringing IoT into their operations.

 Route to IoT enablement – challenges and how to avoid them

 Retailers work each day to provide that customized, unique yet consistent shopping experience to their customers.
 Enabling this omnichannel experience across online, mobile and in-store has kept many CIOs awake for many quarters now.
 As they settle over that challenge, comes IoT enabled sensors and devices and hundreds of startups that are looking to disrupt retailing all over again.
 Retailers understand the potential of the flood of IoT related technologies and devices, and are looking at three levers to enable these in their channels and day-to-day operations.

 Retail Strategy, Marketing, Channels, Operations and IT will need to collaborate heavily to conceptualize the applications of smart devices into the company’s retail and supply chain operations.
 Business processes starting with demand management, branding & marketing, procurement, merchandizing and store operations will need to be redefined to stimulate IoT enabled capabilities within them.
 However, the toughest challenge would be to align on which among the numerous ‘smart’ device choices to prioritize.
 Alignment with business strategy will need to be guiding factor for this prioritization.